 These types of programmes will provide you with round the clock support and access to medications and medical professionals meaning that you will have everything you need in a setting that is safe and comfortable.

 Many people seeking treatment for addiction will be accustomed to receiving medical attention via the NHS.
 At Rehab 4 Addiction, we believe the NHS is a British institution we should all be proud of.
 However, over the last decade, NHS support for addiction has all but fell by the wayside.

 Due to this lack of treatment through the NHS, the private rehabilitation industry has proliferated over the last decade.
-This requires you pay for your treatment personally, or through private medical insurance.
+This requires you to pay for your treatment personally, or through private medical insurance.
 This state-of-affairs may concern you.

-Since you must pay for your treatment yourself, you will likely be eager to select treatment you can be 100% sure is suitable for your requirements.
+Since you must pay for your treatment yourself, you will likely be eager to select the treatment you can be 100% sure is suitable for your requirements.

 To appease this concern, we are offering you the opportunity to view our partner Gloucestershire rehab centre without risking any financial outlay.
 During this ‘viewing’, you will be given the chance to witness the effectiveness of these therapies for yourself.

+Following this viewing, you may return home and you are given enough opportunity to decide whether or not to invest in our treatment.
 We believe this offer will also cement your commitment to rehabilitation, and thus improve your overall rehab experience.
 However, we must stress this offer is not open forever.